opensafely/documentation/docs/study-def-dates.md

 ### Using dates with patients.satisfying

 You should be aware that `patients.satisfying` does not treat `1900-01-01` as equivalent to `NULL`.
-In order to exclude impossible dates you might want to add checks such as
+In order to exclude an impossible date, such as 1900-01-01, you might want to add checks such as

 ```
 study = StudyDefinition(